ilastik/ilastik/CONTRIBUTING.md

 ## Setting up a development environment

+For all our repositories, we follow the GitHub Flow.
+You can read about it in [this guide on github.com](https://guides.github.com/introduction/flow/).

 Contributing to ilastik is a little bit more involved than just cloning the repo and committing.
 The three main repositories; ilastik, lazyflow, and volumina are governed by ilastik-meta as submodules.
 Furthermore, in order to be able to run the code, all dependencies have to be installed.